Our Group Board

 He has considerable experience spanning both the public and private sectors with a distinguished track record as a commercial, financial and funding advisor.
 Bruce started his career in local government in 1972 with Hemel Hempstead Borough Council, rising to Assistant Director of Finance at Hertsmere Borough Council.

-Following his time in local government, he held senior positions at Union Band of Switzerland (UBS), Halifax Plc, Ernst & Young and most recently, Grant Thornton UK LLP.
+Following his time in local government, he held senior positions at Union Bank of Switzerland (UBS), Halifax Plc, Ernst & Young and most recently, Grant Thornton UK LLP.
 Bruce brings a wealth of experience in delivering large projects and housing association funding in the housing and regeneration sphere.

 He is a member of the Notting Hill Genesis and Notting Hill Home Ownership Boards.
 Bruce is the Chair of the Audit Committee and also serves on the Treasury Committee.